Adventure for Conservation:

 You will learn:

-• How to properly collect and document biodiversity data.
+- How to properly collect and document biodiversity data

-• Techniques for trail identification and proper insect sampling
+- Techniques for proper insect sampling

-• How your data contributes to conservation efforts.
+- How your data contributes to conservation efforts

-2:30 PM – 5:00 PM: Celebrate your impact with a post-adventure gathering!
+4:00 PM – 5:00 PM: Celebrate your impact with a post-adventure gathering!
 Enjoy refreshments and prizes for standout contributions.

 Why Join Us?

-• Explore the beautiful Modoc National Forest.
+- Explore the beautiful Modoc National Wildlife Refuge.

-• Contribute to critical conservation efforts.
+- Contribute to critical conservation efforts.

-• Connect with like-minded nature enthusiasts and adventurers.
+- Connect with like-minded nature enthusiasts and adventurers.

 Ready to Contribute?